 - Route 47 on the west

-- Be an immediate family member of someone who meets one of the above qualifications, regardless of where you live or work.
+- Be an immediate family member of an existing member, regardless of where you live or work.

 Membership lasts a lifetime!
 Once a member, always a member.

 Please note that to help the government fight the funding of terrorism and money laundering activities, federal law requires all financial institutions to obtain, verify and record information that identifies each person who opens an account or is added to an existing account.
 What this means for you: When you open an account, we will ask for your name, address, date of birth and other information that will allow us to identify you.
 We may also ask to see your driver’s license or other identifying documents.

 All PFCU deposits are insured up to $250,000 by the National Credit Union Administration, a U.S. government agency.